 C. Once eligible as defined above in IV.
 A and B, the student must schedule and successfully complete written and oral comps within one calendar year.

-D. The student will work with their committee members and choose from a selection of three departmentally-set weeks each calendar year in which comprehensive examinations may take place.
+D. The student will work with their committee members to choose a week that their comprehensive examinations will take place (not during UNT holidays when campus is closed).
 Once the examination period has been selected, the departmental Graduate Program Assistant will notify the faculty members representing the student's four examination areas to prepare and submit questions for the written portion of the examination.

 E. All written comprehensive examinations will be administered electronically at a location determined by the student (typically at home or at an office).

 - The student will prepare a schedule prepared by which to pick up the set of questions for one area per day, answer it, and return the examination and answers to the departmental Graduate Program Assistant, who will deliver them to the professor for grading.
 The student will follow this procedure until the schedule is complete.